In your corner

 But the list doesn’t end there.
-Your team may also include such healthcare professionals as a radiologist, pulmonologist, care coordinator, reimbursement specialist, or social worker.
+Your team may also include such healthcare professionals as a radiologist, hepatologist, care coordinator, reimbursement specialist, or social worker.
 PHEW, that’s a whole bunch of people.

 Considering adding a new member to your treatment team?
 It’s important to find doctors who are the right fit for you and what you’re looking to get out of treatment.
 If you’re interested in finding a specialist, consider using the Find a Cancer Doctor tool from the American Society of Clinical Oncology (ASCO).

 It’s worth the reminder: your loved ones are there for you.
-This may include your family, friends, colleagues, or even your neighbors.
-Anyone whose life you’ve touched is in this right alongside you.
+This might include your family, friends, colleagues, or even your neighbors.
 But sometimes it can be hard to talk about your condition.
 Below are some helpful tips that can help you have that conversation: